 –FLASHBACK: From The Untold Legend of the Batman #1.
-Twenty-year-old Bruce Wayne, millionaire philanthropist and heir to control of Wayne Enterprises, has recently graduated with a degree in criminology.
-Bruce vows to rid Gotham of its criminal underworld as revenge for the murder of his parents back when he was just a boy.
-Pondering the best way to strike fear into the hearts of evil, Bruce has his answer when a bat flies through his window.
+Twenty-year-old Bruce Wayne has recently graduated with a degree in criminology.
+Bruce is also a millionaire philanthropist and heir to control of Wayne Enterprises, an industrial and tech corporation that has construction and mining subsidiaries.
+(The Wayne Fuel Corporation—as seen in Superman’s Girl Friend, Lois Lane #59, Part 3—is one of the more notable subsidiaries.)
+Vowing to rid Gotham of its criminal underworld as revenge for the murder of his parents back when he was just a boy, Bruce ponders the best way to strike fear into the hearts of evil.
+He has his answer when a bat flies through his window.
 This event, coupled with the memory of a masquerade bat-costume his father once wore, prompts Bruce to become a costumed vigilante.
 Bruce tailors some scary crime-fighting togs and becomes Batman.
-(Batman’s costume is modeled primarily from Thomas Wayne’s old bat-costume, but also inspired by historical texts detailing bat-shaped glider wings once worn by Bruce’s medieval ancestor Lancelot Wayne—as gleaned from Detective Comics #306.
+(Batman’s costume is modeled primarily from Thomas Wayne’s old bat-costume, but also inspired by historical texts detailing bat-shaped glider wings once worn by Bruce’s medieval ancestor Lancelot Wayne—as gleaned from a reference in Detective Comics #306.
 The bat has clearly been an important symbol representing the Wayne Family for a very long time.)
 Bruce also creates his patented utility belt, which is complete with various helpful accouterments.
+We will rarely (if ever) see specific alterations to the utility belt on our timeline, but just know that Batman will stock his utility belt with a very wide variety of stuff—from smoke bombs and explosive pellets to liquid oxygen and catnip, you name it, it’ll probably be in there at some point.
 After finishing his costume, the Dark Knight takes to the streets to test his skills.
 Be aware that Batman will wear his black-insignia costume and his yellow-oval costume interchangeably until the publication date of 1964 when he will go permanently with the latter.
 The concept of Batman using both the black-insignia costume and yellow-oval costume in his early days is canon via The Untold Legend of the Batman #1-3 and Detective Comics #350, Part 1.

 –REFERENCE: In Batman #208.
 Bruce proposes to his longtime girlfriend Julie Madison.
 She says yes and they become engaged to be married.